-Arduino platform is now well-known for beginners in electronics.
-It is not like other programmable circuit boards because it does not need a different programmer to load any code on the board.
+Unlike other programmable circuit boards, it is now well-known for beginners in electronics.
+It does not need a different programmer to load any code on the board.
 All you need to get is a USB cable.
-Also, the IDE works on the simpler version of C++, which make it easier to understand and learn it.
+Also, the IDE works on the simpler version of C++, which makes it easier to understand and learn.

 Affordability; the board is more affordable than other platforms

-The platform is clear and simple; beginners find it easy while advanced users also find it flexible to use.
+The platform is clear and straightforward; beginners find it easy, while advanced users also find it flexible.

 Cross-platform; the software runs on Macintosh OSX, Windows, and Linux.

 It is open-source software; experienced programmers can expand the language of the software by using C++ libraries.

 This software and hardware are essential tools that hobbyists, artists, hackers, newbies, and others may wish to create interactive environments or objects.

 The software easily interacts with motors, LEDs, speakers, the internet, GPS units, buttons, and cameras.
 It works as the central brain behind many electronic projects.